 First, in the Dashboard view, check under the At a Glance widget.
-Among this information are your WordPress version and your active theme.
+Within this box is your WordPress version and your active theme.

 Alternatively, simply scroll to the bottom of this page or any page in your admin view.
 In later WordPress versions, you’ll see the version number in the bottom right corner.